Do you live in snake country?

 Do Snake Fences Work?

 Snake fences are among the most effective exclusion methods for managing snake populations in or near your property.
+They are a natural way to keep snakes away.

 Of course, your experience with the fence and the level of success (“success” meaning it keeps snakes out of the protected area) you achieve by installing it will heavily depend on a few things.